September 07, 2013

 Don't worry about the meaning of the Greek word "eudaimonia".

 It's the easiest concept to understand--and the hardest thing to achieve--for post-modern human beings.
-Do see this important piece by an optimistic and well-read Umair Haque at the increasingly-eclectic and person-building Harvard Business Review: "Is a Well-Lived Life Worth Anything?".
+Do see this important piece by an optimistic and well-read Umair Haque in the May 2011 issue of the increasingly-eclectic Harvard Business Review: "Is a Well-Lived Life Worth Anything?".
 Please read the article.

 But let me add a wrinkle to it.
 For the past two centuries, starting just about the time the world started feeling the effects of morphing from farming to industrial economies, people got more out of whack than ever.
 Many historians think the industrial revolution started as early as the mid-18th century--when Brits learned how to do machine-based manufacturing--but it took a few decades for the world to lose its way while it enjoyed and celebrated labor-saving devices, increased wealth and higher standards of living for most Westerners.